ElectricGuitarInnovationLab/Les-Paul-Rail-Kit/README.md

 These models are an open community effort and released here under the following Creative Commons license: Attribution-NonCommercial 4.0 International (CC BY-NC 4.0) https://creativecommons.org/licenses/by-nc/4.0/deed.ia The contents of this repository are in development and are made available through the aforementioned license without any warranty whatsoever.

 # Project Personnel
 * V.J.
-Manzo, WPI Faculty and PI of the Electric Guitar Innovation Lab
+Manzo, WPI Faculty and Founding PI and Director of the RATLab
 * Noah Darveau, WPI undergraduate student
 * Alexis Nichols, WPI undergraduate student
 * Siddhant Damle, WPI undergraduate student